 Policy 38 of LDP2 sets the strategy for considering visitor economy proposals and allows for limited camping, caravan and chalet development.
-Policy 41 of the Plan sets out in more detail where such proposals may be permitted - with new sites being permitted away from the coast and Preselis and in location not inter-visible with them.
-In this instance the proposal is not for a new site, but a reconfiguring of pitches within the existing holiday park area.
-Policy 41 allows for such extensions where the extension is in a well-screened location.
+Policy 41 of the Plan sets out in more detail where such proposals may be permitted - with new sites being permitted away from the coast and Preseli's and in locations not inter-visible with them.
+Policy 41 allows for extensions where the extension is in a well-screened location.